 |Active ingredient(s)||Salmeterol xinafoate|

-|Description||Serevent is a preventive inhaler used to manage the symptom of asthma effectively|
+|Description||Serevent is a preventive inhaler used for the management of asthma symptoms|

 |Exemption||Subject to medical prescription|

-|Drug class||Beta2˜agonists, long-acting|
+|Drug class||Beta2-agonists, long-acting|

 |Alcohol consumption||No influence|

-|When breastfeeding||Can possibly be prescribed, ask your doctor|
+|When breastfeeding||Consult your doctor|

-|When pregnant||Can possibly be prescribed, ask your doctor|
+|When pregnant||Consult your doctor|

 Fill out a short